 The Company pays provident fund and superannuation fund contributions to Employee Provident Fund Account as per Employees Provident Fund Act, 1952 and a Life Insurance Corporation of India respectively.
 The Company has no further payment obligations once the contributions have been paid.
-The contributions Notes to the Standalone Financial Statements as at and for the year ended March 31, 2023 are accounted for as defined contribution plans and the contributions are recognised as employee benefit expense when they are due.
+The contributions are accounted for as defined contribution plans and the contributions are recognised as employee benefit expense when they are due.
 Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in the future payments is available.